-With top ranked universities, research facilities and endless opportunities, Study in UK has been a favorite to Indian students since long.
-After Brexit, there are lot of confusing notions around UK, needed to be addressed.
+With top ranked universities, research facilities and endless opportunities, Study in UK has been a favourite for Indian students for since long.
+After Brexit, there are a lot of confusing notions around UK, needed to be addressed.
 So how does it stand for Indian students in UK in the upcoming years?
-Here are all the important things you need to know, if you are someone who is confused about studying in UK.
+Here are all the important things you need to know if you are someone who is confused about studying in UK.

 Myths about Indian Students in UK Struggles:

-There are some misconception among the students regarding what UK will hold as a study abroad destination, and here we are trying to clear them for you:
+There are some misconceptions among the students regarding what UK will hold as a study abroad destination, and here we are trying to clear them for you:

 UK is Expensive: